Strategic Ranking: Abstract

 \section{Abstract}

 Strategic classification studies the design of a classifier robust to the manipulation of input by strategic individuals.
 However, the existing literature does not consider the effect of \emph{competition} among individuals as induced by the algorithm design.
 Motivated by constrained allocation settings such as college admissions, we introduce \textit{strategic ranking}, in which the (designed) individual reward depends on an applicant's post-effort rank in a measurement of interest.
 Our results illustrate how competition among applicants affects the resulting equilibria and model insights.
-We analyze how various ranking reward designs trade off applicant, school, and societal utility and in particular how ranking design can counter inequities arising from disparate access to resources {to improve one's measured score}: We find that randomization in the ranking reward design can mitigate two measures of disparate impact, welfare gap and access, whereas non-randomization may induce a high level of competition that systematically excludes a disadvantaged group.
+We analyze how various ranking reward designs\lledit{, belonging to a family of step functions,} trade off applicant, school, and societal utility, \lledit{as well as} how ranking design counters inequities arising from disparate access to resources.
+In particular, we find that randomization in the reward design can mitigate two measures of disparate impact, welfare gap and access.

-\section{Introduction}
+\section{INTRODUCTION}

-Many {allocative decisions---from education to employment---} are based not on absolute quality, but rather {relative} quality across individuals: Harvard accepts about 2000 applicants per year, major CS conferences accept about $20\%$ of submissions, and each job opening is filled by one candidate.
-Even if every applicant improves substantially, the number accepted would not commensurately increase, a reality often rationalized by capacity constraints.
-The comparative aspect of \textit{ranking} differs sharply from \textit{classification}, in which each entry is evaluated in isolation.
-While this difference is often overlooked in the machine learning community, we illustrate that {it is consequential and, importantly, motivates \emph{access} as a measure of disparate impact from algorithmic decisions.}
+Many allocative decisions---from education to employment---rely on relative quality across individuals, not absolute quality: Berkeley accepts $\approx 15\%$ of college applicants per year, major CS conferences accept about $\approx20\%$ of submissions, and each job opening is filled by one candidate.
+Even if every applicant improves substantially, due to (perceived) capacity constraints the number accepted would not commensurately increase.
+The comparative aspect of \textit{ranking} differs sharply from \textit{classification}, which evaluates each entry in isolation.
+While this difference is often overlooked in the ML community, we illustrate that it is consequential and motivates \emph{access} as a measure of disparate impact from algorithmic decisions.